shefben/rcbot2/README.md

-# RCBot2 for Windows and Linux (TF2, HL2:DM, DOD:S)
+# RCBot2

 ## Information

-This is a fork of [the official RCBot2 plugin][rcbot2] written by Cheeseh.
+This is a fork of [the RCBot2 plugin][rcbot2] written primarily by Cheeseh.

+The primary goal of this fork is to perform many wide-sweeping changes to improve maintainability and to bring the codebase up to modern C++ standards.

 The [bots-united.com discord][] and [forums][bots-united forums] are the places to ask for general RCBot2 support.
 I'm not present in either of those; file an issue on this repository if you need support for this particular project.

 [rcbot2]: http://rcbot.bots-united.com/
 [bots-united.com discord]: https://discord.gg/BbxR5wY